 - Making Plans – First and foremost, you need to get into the right mindset and plan a job searching strategy before embarking on a job hunt.
-Make a list of some of the key things you want to get out of your job search, such as location of the company, what kind of work are you looking for, what sort of employer will you comfortable in working with, the salary you are expecting, the working hours, etc.
+Make a list of some of the key things you want to get out of your job search, such as the location of the company, what kind of work you are looking for, what sort of employer will you be comfortable working with, the salary you are expecting, the working hours, etc.

 - Use your Network – It is a common knowledge now that more and more positions are being filled without being advertised.
 Networking is one of the most effective job hunting techniques and plays an important role in the job market.
 Networking is the way of connecting with others and also giving and receiving information, ideas, referrals, recommendations, leads and support with others.
 Tapping the hidden job market may take more planning and nerve than searching online, and for that you need networking.
 Therefore, when you’re searching for a job, it is important to take advantage of your personal and professional network as much as possible.
 Reach out to your former co-workers, managers, bosses, and other connections to see if their company or organizations have any openings.
 LinkedIn is one of the best ways to create a network.
 Interestingly, 90% of recruiters use LinkedIn as their primary search tool and you should use it to your full advantage.

-- Use job search engines, job boards – With so many sites available at one click away, using these search engines are one of the best job hunting strategies and also apply for them.
+- Use job search engines, job boards – With so many sites available at just one click, using these search engines is one of the best job hunting strategies and also apply for them.
 While some focus on jobs in a particular industry or cater to a certain talent pool, others specialize in connecting people to jobs in certain geographical locations.
 These sites allow candidates to consider job listings that have been posted by employers or recruiters.
 Often companies will post the same job position on multiple relevant job search sites to increase the odds of finding qualified candidates.
 There are some job board aggregators where you find all jobs from different job portals at one place.
-You can also use niche job boards, like for IT Jobs you can search on ITJobsList.com, Idealist for nonprofit jobs, FlexJobs for flexible or telecommuting work, or Mediabistro for communications and journalism positions.
-For Job-seekers in USA we provide a job board that caters to jobs for US as well as foreign candidates in USA looking for OPT Jobs, Jobs in USA.
+You can also use niche job boards, like for IT Jobs you can search on ITJobsList.com, an ideal site for nonprofit jobs, FlexJobs for flexible or telecommuting work, or Mediabistro for communications and journalism positions.
+For Job-seekers in the USA, we provide a job board that caters to jobs for the US as well as foreign candidates in the USA looking for OPT Jobs, Jobs in the USA.